Chicago Home Organizer

 Getting Started

-All clients begin with a complimentary 30-minute virtual consultation.
+All clients begin with a complimentary 15-minute introductory call.
 This conversation gives us a chance to talk through what’s prompting you to seek support, what you’ve already tried, and whether this approach is a good fit for you.

 If we decide to move forward, you can choose between in-person or virtual support based on your circumstances and location.
 I offer transparent, upfront pricing for all service options.